 Shaunti: -- but no, maybe not.
 Actually, it’s really interesting.
 That gets into how you approach each other when you have a difference of opinion.
 And that’s where that kindness comes back in.
 And the happy couples, if she still had an issue, she wouldn’t be like, “I can’t believe you’re ignoring this.”
 Instead, it was, “Listen, I know you care about this as much as I do, I’m still having a problem with this.”
 And because she is approaching it kindly and in a way that affirms him, like I know you care about me and believing the best, because she’s approaching it that way, he’s a lot less likely to get defensive.

-Jim: --I'm not sure how to understand that, but I want to keep goin' and will you be able to help us better understand where there's a healthy way to keep score in a marriage?
+Jim: --I don’t … I’m not sure how to understand that, but I want to keep goin’ and uh … will you be able to help us better understand where there’s away to keep score in a marriage?